 If you’re an independent gig worker, you’ve probably visited plenty of job boards while looking for work.
 From Craigslist to your local coffee shop’s bulletin board, you’ve searched for real, legitimate job opportunities that pay.
-Jobble doesn’t only put local jobs and deals at your fingertips every day.
-Some of the opportunities on our Jobble board are also pay out shifts through Jobble.
+Jobble puts local jobs and deals at your fingertips every day, and some of the opportunities on our Jobble board pay out their shifts through Jobble.
 Here’s your quick guide to knowing how, and when, you can expect Jobble payments.
 If you need help, you can visit our 24/7 online resource center or contact our Support Team.

 How do I know if I’m being paid through Jobble?

 If you apply through the Jobble app, then that job is managed and paid out through Jobble.
 That means the hiring company uses the Jobble app to hire, contact and pay their workers.
 Jobble payments are only made through direct deposit.
-Payments need to be set up in the Jobble app.
-They can be made to the debit card, bank account or prepaid debit card attached to your Jobble profile.
+Your payment method needs to be set up in the Jobble app.
+Payments can be made to the debit card, bank account or prepaid debit card attached to your Jobble profile.

 When you’re hired, you’ll receive information about confirming your shift so your manager knows you’re coming.
 After confirming your shift, you need to make sure you check in and check out on the Jobble app at every shift.
 You also need to check with your on-site manager for any physical timesheets they may have.
 If you ensure you do both the in-app and physical check in and out, you are taking the best proactive steps to ensure your shift is accurately recorded.

 When you Check In and Check Out on the Jobble app, it will record both the time your location.
-If you have any difficulty or forget to check in or check out of your shift, you can leave a note for your manager.
+If you have any difficulty or forget to check in or check out of your shift, you can leave a note for your manager in the app.
 They’ll see this when they review the check in data as they process payments.

 What is my pay rate?